777genius/claude-notifications/README.md

 **Affected Versions:** Claude Code v2.0.17 - v2.0.21
 **Working Versions:** v2.0.15 and earlier ✅

 This is a known bug in Claude Code where hooks are executed multiple times for single events.
-The plugin includes automatic deduplication to minimize duplicates, but approximately 1-2% of notifications may still appear twice due to race conditions.
+The plugin includes automatic deduplication using an atomic lock to minimize duplicates.
+In practice, it guarantees at least one notification and eliminates race windows where two processes could both send.

 **Why this happens:**
 - Claude Code bug ([#9602](https://github.com/anthropics/claude-code/issues/9602), [#3465](https://github.com/anthropics/claude-code/issues/3465), [#3523](https://github.com/anthropics/claude-code/issues/3523))